7th Grade Social Studies

 as, their land and homes.

-in the South, but did not end discrimination in the United States.
-In
+the South, but did not end discrimination in the United States.
+In fact,

-fact, after the Civil War discrimination against African Americans
+after the Civil War discrimination against African Americans increased

-increased and unfortunately the freedom and equality they wanted so
+and unfortunately the freedom and equality they wanted so badly would

 Website created by Debbie TatorWebsite Updated August 6th 2014